 Appropriate Certificate Uses

-Certificates issued under this RPS may be used only for authentication and digital signatures within the grid network.
+Certificates issued under this RPS may be used only for authentication and digital signatures within the grid network and to create proxy certificates.
 This grid-only limitation is enforced through the certificate chain (end-entity certificates are chained to a root certificate that is not embedded in browser software).

 Prohibited Certificate Uses